ericleimar/vidhance.com/archetypes/position.md

 menu:
   main:
     name: "Menu-name"
-    parent: "Careers"
+    parent: "Career"
     weight: 999
 ---
-weight		= used for order on the page, low numbers on the top and high on the bottom location	= location for the position type			= is set to "position" so that the desired template is used to render the page menu -> name		= the name to display in the menu for this position menu -> parent	= is set to Careers to make it an item in the submenu for Careers menu -> weight	= used for order in the menu, low numbers on the top and high on the bottom
+weight		= used for order on the page, low numbers on the top and high on the bottom location	= location for the position type			= is set to "position" so that the desired template is used to render the page menu -> name		= the name to display in the menu for this position menu -> parent	= is set to Career to make it an item in the submenu for Career menu -> weight	= used for order in the menu, low numbers on the top and high on the bottom

 The tag below defines where the summary of this content file ends